Belmont Park: Meets

 Horses and lead ponies in a pre-race post parade at Belmont.

 Before the 2024 reconstruction, racing at Belmont Park was conducted in two annual installments, or "meetings".
 The "spring-summer meeting" usually began on the Thursday or Friday of the week before the Kentucky Derby in April and lasts through the first or second Sunday in July, depending on the start of the Saratoga meet that follows.
 The Saratoga meet was expanded to eight weeks in 2019.
 The "fall meeting" follows the Saratoga season, commencing on the Thursday or Friday after Labor Day and ending on either the last Sunday in October or in some years the first Sunday in November, usually dependent on the dates of the Breeders' Cup.
 Racing is held at Saratoga Race Course, during the time between these two meetings.

 Prior to 1977, a summer meeting was contested at Aqueduct from mid-June until the Saratoga meet began; its abolition led to the Belmont spring meeting being lengthened to its present duration.

 The autumn installment is known as the Fall Championship meet, since many of the eventual Eclipse Award title winners have earned key victories in some of the meeting's races, such as the Jockey Club Gold Cup.

 Belmont has been home to the day-long Breeders' Cup championship in 1990, 1995, 2001 and most recently in 2005.

 Belmont's backyard is well known as a gathering place for racing fans to see their horses saddled before they hit the track.
 The center of the paddock is dominated by a white pine that pre-dated the track itself—it turned 180 years old in 2006.

 Belmont track announcers

 Because of Belmont's role in hosting big, nationally televised races on broadcast and cable TV, its track announcers have been among the best known in the sport.
-Among the famous race callers who've served as Belmont PA announcers are:
+Belmont PA announcers are: